 If you’ve been reading up on your digital marketing blogs, you’re likely to have come across the seemingly unending debate over which video host tops the online marketing totem pole.
-What’s most effective for marketing?
+What’s most effective for B2B content marketing?
 What looks the best?
 What will provide the greatest ROI?
 In the end, it boils down to two major platforms – video search engine giant YouTube and contemporary up-and-comer Vimeo.

 But then, the question is: